ForNeVeR/praefectus/Readme.md

 ### Decentralized

 Praefectus supports various decentralized update scenarios via the concept of
-_nodes_: these nodes may not all be interconnected, but still deliver the tasks to the user.
+_nodes_: these nodes may not all be directly connected, but will still deliver tasks to the user.

 ### Automated import

-Some of the Praefectus nodes are programmatic ones: for example, a GitHub issues is one node, your internal homegrown bugtracker is another one, a directory with a bunch or markdown notes, a Git repository with backups, literally any API could be a Praefectus node.
+While most of Praefectus _nodes_ are Praefectus application instances running over various devices or over the network, some of them are _programmatic_ ones: for example, all GitHub issues for one particular user may be described as one _node_, your internal homegrown bugtracker is another one, a directory with a bunch of markdown notes, a Git repository with backups, literally any API could be a Praefectus node.

+Praefectus knows a task history for each node, and it will allow multiple nodes to manage single issue.
+Conflict resolution is sometimes performed automatically and is sometimes up to the user.
+For example, you may import a GitHub issue, then add some annotations to it, change its status and then export it back: depending on your settings, the status may be synchronized back to GitHub (e.g. an issue will be closed), and your annotations may be leaved on a Praefectus node that authored them.

 ### Automated export